EURO CRIME

 • Fithon, Robbie author of the 'Rainy City' series, set in Manchester.

 • Fitzek, Sebastian author of 'Therapy'.
-(NB website is in German).

-• Fitzgerald, Helen author of 'Dead Lovely'.
+• FitzGerald, Helen author of 'Dead Lovely'.

 • Fitzpatrick, Kylie author of The Ninth Stone.